It4innovations/hyperqueue/README.md

 [[Documentation]](https://spirali.github.io/hyperqueue/)

-**HyperQueue** (HQ) lets you build a computation plan consisting of a large amount of tasks (so-called qjobs) and then execute it transparently over a system like SLURM/PBS.
-It dynamically groups qjobs into SLURM/PBS jobs and distributes them to fully utilize allocated notes.
-You thus do not have to manually aggregate qjobs into SLURM/PBS jobs.
+**HyperQueue** (HQ) lets you build a computation plan consisting of a large amount of tasks and then execute it transparently over a system like SLURM/PBS.
+It dynamically groups jobs into SLURM/PBS jobs and distributes them to fully utilize allocated notes.
+You thus do not have to manually aggregate your tasks into SLURM/PBS jobs.

 ## Features

 - **Performance**
     - The inner scheduler can scale to hundreds of nodes
-    - Qjob granularities can range from milliseconds to hours
+    - The overhead for one task is below 1ms.

 - **Easy deployment**
     - HQ is provided as a single, statically linked binary without any dependencies
     - No admin access to a cluster is needed